Xu-Kenneth/MedChurn-Kaggle/README.md

 # MedChurn-Kaggle

-Lightweight demo of the [Healthcare Patient Churn & Retention Pipeline](https://github.com/Xu-Kenneth/Healthcare-Data-Analysis-Project) using the public Kaggle No-Show Appointments dataset.
+Lightweight demo of Medchurn project using the public Kaggle No-Show Appointments dataset.

 Predicts patient no-show probability using XGBoost with SHAP explainability.
 No database, no secrets, no setup overhead — just drop the CSV and run.